visgl/loaders.gl/arrowjs/docs/developer-guide/data-sources.md

 ## Streams

-Both Node and DOM/WhatWG Streams can be used directly
+Both Node and DOM/WhatWG Streams can be used directly as input sources by the Arrow JS API.

 ## Fetch Responses